Dinner at My Place

 Dinner at My Place is a 2022 Nigerian romantic comedy drama written and directed by Kevin Apaa.
 The film stars Timini Egbuson, Bisola Aiyeola and Sophie Alakija in the lead roles.
 The film had its theatrical release on 28 January 2022 and opened to positive reviews from critics.

 Synopsis

-The film is based on a Nigerian-American man Nonso (Timini Egbuson) who is planning to propose his girlfriend (Sophie Alakija) over dinner.
-He has already planned to gift the gold ring to his girlfriend which was worth $22000 and it originally belongs to his beloved mother as his deceased mother left that ring for him in memory.
-But to his surprise, things become worse as far as his intentions were concerned when his ex-girlfriend (Bisola Aiyeola) spoils the fun by entering the picture shows up uninvited.
+The film is based on a Nigerian-American man, Nonso, who is planning to propose to his girlfriend over dinner.
+He has already planned to gift the gold ring, which was worth $22000, to his girlfriend, and it originally belonged to his beloved mother, as his deceased mother left that ring for him in her memory.
+But to his surprise, things become worse as far as his intentions were concerned when his ex-girlfriend (Bisola Aiyeola) spoils the fun by entering the picture and showing up uninvited.